A Tale of Two Firsts

 Visuals

-First off, the pure core AI video and performances of Window Seat vs animated slideshow style of THTHNG, including its live action bits, diverts the two films into specific AI milestones right off the bat: hybrid/AI-assisted vs general AI feature film.
+First off, the pure core AI video and performances of Window Seat vs animated slideshow style of THTHNG, including its live action bits, diverts the two films into specific AI milestones right off the bat: hybrid/AI-assisted vs completely AI feature film.
 Today, there are films coming out with one single AI element that are referring to themselves as AI films, but when we are talking about history, the question of category becomes the very subject.

 Writing